-If paying a higher price for a Maine Coon kitten is not in your budget, but you really admire a certain breeder, talk to them about adopting an adult retiree.
+If paying a higher price for a Maine Coon kitten is not in your budget, but you really admire a certain breeder, talk to them about adopting an adult cat.
 For various reasons, breeders will retire their adults.
-This means that the cat will retire from breeding, and be spayed or neutered before going to their forever home.
+This means that the cat will retire from breeding, and be spayed or neutered before going to its forever home.
 There is no “magic” age for this to happen.
-You could find a very young adult, or a mature adult in the 5-7 year old range.
+You could find a very young adult, or a mature adult in the 5-7-year-old range.

 Here are a few reasons why an adult may retire: